jbananak-jfrog/ReadME-ML/docs/JFROG ML/automate-jfrog-ml/define-automations/index.md

 #### Automation Example

 <Callout icon="⚠️" theme="warning">
   **Warning**

   **Before Setting Up Automation**

   Prior to configuring automation, it's essential to have your model's code stored in a Git repository.
 It's recommended to confirm that all necessary Git repository access is correctly configured via CLI model builds.
 Ensure the JFrog ML model can successfully build from Git before proceeding with automation.

-For additional details on building models from Git, refer to our [Build Configurations](/docs/build-configurations "Build Configurations") page.
+  For additional details on building models from Git, refer to our <Anchor label="Build Configurations" title="Build Configurations" href="/docs/build-configurations">Build Configurations</Anchor> page.
 </Callout>

 The automation will fetch the model's code during the training process.
-In the case of using a private repository, it is necessary to generate a Git access token and securely store the key in the [Secret Manager](/docs/secret-management "Secret Management").
+In the case of using a private repository, it is necessary to generate a Git access token and securely store the key in the <Anchor label="Secret Manager" title="Secret Management" href="/docs/secret-management">Secret Manager</Anchor>.

 ```
 from frogml.core.automations import Automation, ScheduledTrigger, FrogmlBuildDeploy,\